swholmstead/Excavator/docs/assembly.md

 Insert N20 100rpm motor into each Swivel Motor and secure with Swivel Motor Lock.
 Hand screw together shafts and swivel.

+Solder motor wires to motors.
+Leave bucket motor wire for now.

 Attach dipper motor and bucket motor with M2.6 x 6mm screws.
 Ensure that screws are not too tight that they bind the motor.
-I like to cut off the tip of the screw to remove the point that can cause binding.
+I like to cut off the tip of the screw to remove the point that can cause binding of the N20 motor.

-Solder motor wires to motors.
-Leave bucket motor wire for now.

-Attach Bucket Swing Arm and Bucket Push Link to dipper with M2.6 x 6mm screws.

 Attach boom/dipper arm to cab base with Motor Swivel and M2.6 x 6mm screw.
 Attach boom motor to cab base and boom arm.